umaresso/umaresso/README.md

 ### Thank you for visting my Profile
 ##      Hey there 👋 , I am Umar Khatab!
-### I am a Rustacean !!
+### I am becoming a Solana Developer !!

 -  I just have made a [Text Editor] in Rust.
--  Getting Proficient in Rust.
--  Loking forward to connect with Solana Developers.
+-  Currently learning Anchor Framework.
 -  What You will find on my Github Profile

-        1) Rust Development
+        1) Rust Development ( Projects Exhibitting my understanding of Rust );

-        2) Solana Development ( in the future )
+        2) Solana Development ( Currently Working on  )

         3) Ethereum Development ( Done a few Months Ago )